-The first step is to talk to your neighbours to see if there is enough interest in setting up a Residents' Association and whether others would like to be involved.
-Chat to your neighbours in different places, over the fence, in communal gardens, shops and community centres.
+The first step is to talk to your neighbours to see if there is enough interest in setting up a Residents' Association and find out who would like to be involved.
+Chat to your neighbours over the fence, in communal gardens, shops and community centres.